 LCU's leverage ratio requirement is 5.00% and is largely a measure of our retained earnings as a percentage of our total assets.
-Member shares and the loan allowance are also included in this calculation; however, they are not a significant amount relative to retained earnings.
+Member shares and the loan allowance are also included in this calculation.
 LCU aims to surpass its regulatory requirement by setting its own leverage target at 8.00% and its policy minimum at 7.00%.
-LCU maintains a strong leverage position to ensure we can meet the growing needs of our growing membership.
-In 2021, LCU's leverage ratio was 8.34% (2020 - 8.41%) and experienced downward pressure from growth in member deposits and the financial effects from the pandemic that prolonged over two fiscal years.
+LCU maintains a strong leverage position to ensure we can meet the needs of our growing membership.
+In 2022, LCU's leverage ratio was 9.78% (adjusted 8.53% and 2020-8.34%) and the upward movement can be attributed to a larger increase in profitability than our total assets for the year.
 LCU also monitors its Risk Weighted Capital (RWC) which is a measure of assets and their specific levels of riskiness compared to LCU's equity reserves.
-RWC for 2021 was 14.02% (2020 - 14.16%), which was ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
-RWC decreased in 2021 as the increased assets in 2021 were primarily lent out to members and loans are inherently riskier than investments.
+RWC for 2022 was 15.58% (2021 - 14.02%), which was well ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
+RWC also increased because of our extraordinary profit.

-When comparing LCU's leverage to assets we can confirm our success in 2021 by continuing to maintain our capital position well above our regulatory and LCU targets.
-LCU's assets experienced significant growth for the second year in a row at 8.78%, which outpaced our leverage growth at 7.84%.
-LCU's strong leverage position allowed LCU to pay patronage of \$100,000 to members on February 17, 2022 (February 24, 2021 - \$100,000).
+When comparing LCU's leverage to assets we see the direct effect of the SaskCentral dividend and venture capital unrealized gains.
+These factors, combined with our strong profit position, resulted in a 17.27% increase in leverage and this was well above our regulatory and LCU targets.
+LCU's board considered the record level of profits and the long-term success of LCU before deciding to increase the patronage payment to \$250,000 (\$2021 - \$100,000).
+This was paid to the members on February 7, 2023.
 This patronage represents members' participation in LCU's success through a bonus on deposit interest and a rebate on loan interest.
 The payment also serves as a thank you to members for their continued support and loyalty.